Research & Development Society

 The Goal Of Research Is Different.

 According to the National Science Foundation, academia receives 56% of the funds devoted to basic research.
-In contrast, industry companies only receive 22% of the funds for basic research, but they claim 61% of the funds for applied research and 87% of the funds for development.
+In contrast, companies only receive 22% of the funds for basic research, but they claim 61% of the funds for applied research and 87% of the funds for development.

-The Fundamental Difference
+Understand The Fundamental Differences...

-The Work Environment Difference
+Understand The Work Environment Difference...

 Klodjan Stafa, PhD

-Principal Scientist at Estee Lauder Companies
+Associate Director at Estee Lauder Companies

 Lilian Josephson, PhD